RealVNF/DeepCoord/README.md

 ![Python Build](https://github.com/RealVNF/deep-rl-network-service-coordination/workflows/Python%20Build/badge.svg)

-# Self-Learning Multi-Objective Service Coordination Using Deep Reinforcement Learning
+# DeepCoord: Self-Learning Multi-Objective Service Coordination Using Deep Reinforcement Learning

 Using deep reinforcement learning (with DDPG), for online service coordinating, including scaling and placement of services and scheduling of rapidly incoming flows.
 Services consist of chained components that need to be instantiated at nodes in the substrate network and that incoming flows need to traverse in a predefined order.